Sponsorship and Support Opportunities

 Get your brand in front of students with sponsorship opportunities:

-We offer for students events including our annual fall tailgate party
+We offer student events including our annual fall tailgate party

-and our annual fall dining etiquette dinner and other ongoing services that we
+and our annual fall etiquette dinner and other ongoing services that we

 could not provide without sponsor support.
 Sponsors are recognized in advertising and other materials for the sponsored event.